hack-r/ILANA1/README.md

 A related course was just released by DeepLearning.ai: https://learn.deeplearning.ai/chatgpt-prompt-eng/

 New!
-Claude is yet another corporate LLM, very much like ChatGPT, yet somehow often even more inhibited than ChatGPT - but it supports longer messages (100k tokens).
+Claude is yet another corporate LLM, very much like ChatGPT, yet somehow often even more inhibited than ChatGPT - but it supports longer messages (100k tokens at the time of writing - but ChatGPT is catching up... some versions go up to 32k, currently).
 Yet, shockingly, [Ilana is working on the Poe implementation of Claude-instant-100k](https://poe.com/ILANAonClaude).
 The trick was forcing its first message with an acknowledgement and acceptance of the system message.